Updated on August 22, 2022

 Unlawful Possession of a Firearm

-Some people are barred from possessing guns—as discussed above—and the crime of unlawful possession of a firearm can apply when such people do possess a gun (possession of a gun involves simply having the gun, even in one’s home).
+When those who cannot possess a gun do so, the crime of unlawful possession of a firearm can apply (possession of a gun involves simply having the gun, even in one’s home).

 Unlawful Discharge of a Firearm